Trash Collection Days - Click below to see the daily trash collection maps.

 Week of October 1 and October 15

-The 2017 leaf collection season will begin October 16th and will end December 22nd, weather permitting.
+The 2018 leaf collection season will begin October 15th and will end December 31st, weather permitting.
 Please see attached Leaf Collection Notice Schedule.
 For streets not listed on the collection notice, leaves must be bagged in biodegradable paper bags and placed out for pickup.
-Bag collection will occur every other Monday starting on Monday, October 23rd ending December 22, 2017.
-2018 Schedule TBD
+Bag collection will occur every other Monday starting on Monday, October 15th ending December 31, 2018.

 Recyclable paper and commingled materials will be picked up once a week on your regular trash day.
 All recyclable materials must be stored/placed in the toter(s) provided by the Borough.